HomeBlog Home

 The inspector may also recommend installing a French Drain at a low point in your yard.
 Water is directed into the drain and out to a different part of your yard that can handle it.

 Grading your yard is a tough job.
-Although it can be costly to fix, you will face an even heftier price tag if it is left unattended and damages your home's foundation.
+Although it can be costly to fix, you will face an even heavier price tag if it is left unattended and damages your home's foundation.

 7. Plumbing Issues

 Plumbing issues are often notated in homes inspection reportsPlumbing issues within a home can be pretty common and very costly.
-Unfortunately, homeowners may not even realize an issue until inspection, as most plumbing issues present as low water pressure or a slow drain.
+Unfortunately, homeowners may not even realize an issue until an inspection, as most plumbing problems present as low water pressure or slow drains.

 The majority of the time, an inspector will pay attention to the following when inspecting your plumbing: